Current as of August 2023 | Download print version (in PDF)

 The Law stipulates that the organizational structure of a foundation must consist of three bodies: the Governing Board (Badan Pembina), Supervisory Board (Badan Pengawas), and Executive Board (Badan Pengurus).
 The Governing Board delegates some functions, powers, and duties to the other bodies.

 There are two types of associations in Indonesia: (i) incorporated associations, which possess legal personality; and (2) ordinary associations, which do not.
 Both are membership-based organizations.
-Associations can be public-benefit organizations or mutual-benefit ones.
+Like foundations, associations can be established for public or mutual benefit.
 The Law on Societal Organizations requires that associations be formed by a minimum of three Indonesian citizens.

 Incorporated associations are based on the Staatsblad 1870-64 (Dutch Colonial State Gazette) on Associations with Legal Person Status, along with the Law on Societal Organizations.
 Individuals wishing to create an incorporated association must submit articles of association containing the association’s statutory purposes to the Minister of Law and Human Rights.
 Approval by the Minister confers legal personality.